Download

 If you are thinking about taking the certification exam, this practice test question will set you up for success.
 Test writers anticipate possible answers based on the details in the question.
 They will wave those “juicy answers” right under your nose.
 Your job is to weed through the particulars, pluck out the most important elements and choose the BEST answer.

-Answer C is correct: % chose this answer, “A 59-year-old male living with type 2 diabetes, taking pioglitazone, and whose A1c is 8.7%.”
-This answer is correct.
-Per the 2026 ADA Standards of Care, bone health should be assessed in men aged ≥50 years with type 2 diabetes and an A1c >8%.
+Answer C is correct: 47% chose the correct answer, GREAT JOB.
+“A 59-year-old male living with type 2 diabetes, taking pioglitazone, and whose A1c is 8.7%.”
+Per the 2026 ADA Standards of Care, bone health needs to be assessed in men aged ≥50 years with type 2 diabetes and an A1c >8%.
 He is also on pioglitazone, a thiazolidinedione, which is another risk factor for low bone density.

 We hope you appreciate this week’s rationale!
 Thank you so much for taking the time to answer our Question of the Week and participate in this fun learning activity!